 Honorary Supervisory Board Member

-Henri Termeer 28 February 1946 – 12 May 2017 Henri was our co-founder in 2012 and vice chairman of our supervisory board from January 2014 until he passed away on May 12th 2017.
-From October 1983 to June 2011, Henri served as chairman, president and chief executive officer of Genzyme Corporation.
-For ten years prior to joining Genzyme, Henri worked for Baxter International Laboratories, Inc., a manufacturer of human health care products.
-Henri resigned from Genzyme in June 2011 following the acquisition of Genzyme by Sanofi.
-Widely acknowledged for his contributions to the biotechnology industry and health care field, Henri was active in the areas of humanitarian assistance, policy issues, and innovation in providing access to health care.
-He was a member of the board of each of Massachusetts General Hospital and Partners HealthCare and a member of the board of fellows of Harvard Medical School.
-Henri was also a member of the board of the Massachusetts Institute of Technology and serves on its Executive Committee and a board member of the Biotechnology Industry Organization (BIO).
-He was chairman emeritus of the New England Healthcare Institute, a nonprofit, applied research health policy organization he was instrumental in founding.
-Henri was a board member of ProQR Therapeutics N.V., Abiomed Inc., Aveo Pharmaceuticals, Verastem, Inc., Moderna Therapeutics and Medical Simulation, and was a board member of Allergan, Inc. from 2014 through its acquisition by Actavis in March 2015.
-In 2008, he was appointed to Massachusetts Governor Deval Patrick’s Council of Economic Advisors.
-Henri was chairman of the Federal Reserve Bank of Boston’s board of directors from 2010-2011.
-Henri studied economics at the Economische Hogeschool (Erasmus University, the Netherlands) and earned an MBA from the Darden School at the University of Virginia.
-Henri was a visionary rare disease leader that pioneered rare disease drug development as the CEO of Genzyme.
+Henri Termeer 28 February 1946 – 12 May 2017 Henri was our co-founder and vice chairman of our supervisory board until he passed away in 2017.
+Henri served as chairman, president and Chief Executive Officer of Genzyme Corporation until the acquisition by Sanofi.
+Prior to Genzyme, Henri worked for Baxter International Laboratories.
+He was member of the board of each of Massachusetts General Hospital, Partners HealthCare, fellows of Harvard Medical School, the Massachusetts Institute of Technology and the Biotechnology Industry Organization.
+He was chairman emeritus of the New England Healthcare Institute.
+Henri further served as board member of Abiomed, Aveo Pharmaceuticals, Verastem, Moderna Therapeutics, Medical Simulation and Allergan.
+He was appointed to Massachusetts Governor Deval Patrick’s Council of Economic Advisors and was chairman of the Federal Reserve Bank of Boston’s board of directors.
+Henri studied economics at the Economische Hogeschool at the Erasmus University and earned an MBA from the Darden School at the University of Virginia.
+Henri was a visionary rare disease leader that pioneered rare disease drug development.
 In 2017 Henri unexpectedly passed away.
 ProQR will continue to honor his legacy through completing the mission we set out together.
 Learn more on HenriTermeer.org

 Scientific Advisory Board